Father of the Dodge Hellcat Taking Over Maserati, Alfa Romeo

 On February 5, Fiat-Chrysler Automobiles announced a change in leadership, effective immediately.
 Tim Kuniskis stepped down as leader of FCA’s Passenger Car Brands in North America, a position that encompasses Chrysler, Dodge, Fiat, and SRT, and was reassigned to be the global leader of the Maserati and Alfa Romeo brands.
 Fulfilling Kuniskis’ old role is Steve Beahm, who had previously served as the head of Maserati North America.
 The former boss of Maserati and Alfa, Reid Bigland, has now been assigned to the head of North American sales as well as the president of FCA Canada.

-Tim Kuniskis played a big role in the development of Dodge’s Hellcat engine as well as the Challenger Demon.
+Tim Kuniskis played a big role in development of Dodge’s Hellcat engine as well as the Challenger Demon.
 In fact, he became something of a figurehead for the Demon as he appeared in the official Dodge promo showing off the Challenger’s record-breaking quarter mile time.
 Perhaps Tim’s natural on-camera presence will be just Alfa needs to increase sales in North America.

 Fiat Chrysler CEO, Sergio Marchionne, had this to say of the move: